AmarRed07/nytelock/README.md

 ###   Global Links:
     This section is commented out in the Public directory to prove knowledge of linking global elements for Fontfamily styles, for example.
+Created custom Favicon to match Nytelock Digital's.

 ###   Github:
     Used, linked, git to my Github to show evidence that I have the knowledge to push